saurabhchalke/stackup/apps/docs/docs/guides/deployment-and-addresses.md

 const code = await provider.getCode(address);
 ```

 An ERC-4337 smart contract wallet is no different.
-Before the wallet can do common things, like verify a signature, its `code` must be deployed otherwise the EVM will not know how to handle the request.
+Before the wallet can do common things, like validate a signature, its `code` must be deployed otherwise the EVM will not know how to handle the request.
 A quick way to check if a smart contract wallet is deployed is to verify if the `code` field is null or not:

 ```typescript
 const code = await provider.getCode(walletAddress);